Council of State Presidents

 Caroline McGuire FCPHR – Queensland State President

-Coach and HR Specialist, Clariti Consulting
+HR Specialist and Coach, Clariti Consulting

 Chris Wood FCPHR – South Australia State President